austincicale/2023_NBA_Game_Predictions/README.md

   - **Handling Missing Values**: Any missing values were removed to ensure data integrity and consistency.

 - #### Feature Engineering
+  - **Possessions (POSS)**: Created to determine the number of possessions a team has throughout a game, this variable was calculated as POSS = 0.96 * (FGA + TO + 0.44 * FTA - OREB).
+The .96 is used to account for the fact that some possessions end in offensive rebounds, and not in turnovers or missed field goals.
+This formula is widely used to calculate possessions if the exact number is not known.
+The portion in parentheses should be familiar as part of Dean Oliver’s calculation of turnover percentage.
+  - **Win Percentage (WIN_PCT)**: This factor was calculated by combining the HOME_RECORD and AWAY_RECORD variables
+  - **Effective Field Goal Percentage (eFG_PCT)**: Using Dean Oliver’s Four Factors of Basketball, this variable was calculates using (FGM + .5*3FGM) + FGA
+  - **Turnover Percentage (TO_PCT)**: TO/POSS
+  - **Defensive Rebound Percentage (DREB_PCT)**: DREB / (DREB + Opp OREB)
+  -

 - Engineered Variables: